9 MAY 2017

 In Plan International’s reports, girls described the pressure to conform from an early age to roles imposed by family and community.
 In all 3 locations these roles were overwhelmingly domestic and housebound.
 But girls’ comments revealed that conforming to social expectations did not stop them from feeling cut off, if anything, it further compounded their isolation.

 In Pakistan, girls told of being kept at home to perform domestic duties and to obey community elders’ views on girls’ freedoms.
 “People in our society don’t like girls going out of the house … which affects their mobility and education”.
 One adolescent girl in a small hamlet outside Thatta City said.
 “Girls become fed up because of their restricted life and do not live happily,” another added.
 Of the Pakistani girls interviewed, 70% wanted more autonomy over their lives.

 Many girls felt that they bore an unfair burden of domestic and care work compared to boys.
 In Zimbabwe, 68% of girls agreed, while more than a third of Nicaraguan girls said they had less time for socialising than boys.
 Boys in focus groups concurred: “boys work but have more freedom than girls,” they said; “boys have more opportunities to play and study when they want”.

 As well as less time for friends or school, 62% of girls interviewed in Pakistan said they also had less access to the internet and social media than boys.

-Girls without family support or who lived with various types of vulnerability – early motherhood, as 24-hour carers, disability – spoke in sometimes desperate terms of their isolation.
+Girls without family support or who lived with various types of vulnerability; early motherhood, as 24 hour carers, or disabilities, spoke in sometimes desperate terms of their isolation.
 “I am deaf and dumb and pregnant and I am failing to really fit and be accepted in the community,” one adolescent mother in Zimbabwe told researchers.

 Loneliness in marriage